grafana/grafana/docs/sources/plugins/catalog.md

 Before following the steps below, make sure you are logged in as a Grafana administrator.

 <a id="#plugin-catalog-entry"></a>
-There are currently two entry points to the Plugin catalog.
-Grafana server administrators can find the Plugin catalog at **Server Admin > Plugins**.
-Organization administrators can find the Plugin catalog at **Configuration > Plugins**.
+Currently, there are two entry points to the plugin catalog.
+- Grafana server administrators can find it at **Server Admin > Plugins**.
+- Organization administrators can find it at **Configuration > Plugins**.

 ## Browse plugins

-To browse available plugins:
+To browse for available plugins:

 1. In Grafana, [navigate to the Plugin catalog](#plugin-catalog-entry) to view installed plugins.
 1. Click the **All** filter to browse all available plugins.